Georgiana-Baclava/Transactions-Web-Server/README.md

 # Transactions-Web-Server

-This is a simple web server implemented in Java and it expose an API used for adding and analysing transactions.
+This is a simple web server that expose an API used for adding and analysing transactions.

-The data are received in JSON format and saved into MongoDB.

 ## IMPLEMENTATION

+It is an HTTP server implemented in Java.
+The data is received in JSON format and saved into MongoDB.

+The server is listening on port 5000.

 It spports the following operations: